aihpi/aihpi.github.io/content/page/self_study_ml.md

-# Resources for Self-Study - AI Expert Certification on Training and Evaluating ML Models
+# Resources for Self-Study - AI Expert Certification on Training, Evaluating, and Deploying ML Models

 ## Overview